stackitcloud/stackit-cli/docs/stackit_service-account_token_list.md

 ### SEE ALSO

-* [stackit service-account token](./stackit_service-account_token.md)	 - Provides functionality regarding service account tokens
+* [stackit service-account token](./stackit_service-account_token.md)	 - Provides functionality for service account tokens